Mayday Parade (album): Release

 On July 6, 2011, Mayday Parade was announced for release and the track listing was revealed.
 In July and August, the band supported All Time Low on their North America tour.
 "Oh Well, Oh Well" was made available for streaming via Alternative Press on July 27.
 On July 31, the artwork was revealed.
 "Oh Well, Oh Well" was released as a single on August 1.
 On September 8, "When You See My Friends" was made available for streaming via MTV, and was released as a single a day later.
 Short clips of every song on the album were made available for steaming on September 22.
 On October 3, Mayday Parade was made available for streaming, and was released a day later through ILG.
 On October 7, a music video was released for "Oh Well, Oh Well", which was directed by Thunder Down Country.
 In October and November, the band went on The Noise Tour with support from We Are the in Crowd, There for Tomorrow, You Me at Six, The Make and Sparks the Rescue.

 In January 2012, the band filmed a music video for "Stay" in Ohio.
 In February and March, the band went on a co-headlining tour with We the Kings, with support from The Downtown Fiction and Anarbor.
 The band supported You Me at Six on their tour of the UK in March and April.
 On April 4, the "Stay" music video was released, which was directed by Thunder Down Country.
 On April 12, the band released an acoustic version of "When You See My Friends" as a free download.
 The band went on the 2012 edition of Warped Tour.
 In early June, the band toured Japan on the 2012 edition of the Beyond [The] Blue tour.
-In September, the group performed at the Bazooka Rocks Festival in the Philippines.
+In September, the group performed at the Bazooka Rocks Festival in the Philippines, along with The Maine, Forever the Sickest Kids, The Pretty Reckless, A Skylit Drive and Marianas Trench.
 The band went on co-headlining tour with The Maine, with support from The Postelles, in October and November.
 In December, the band went on a short Australian tour with We Are the in Crowd and Heroes for Hire.
+On December 4, the band released a live music video for "When You See My Friends".